Benjgmn/buckit/README.md

 - Zachary Loftis
 - SamaDiba Younis

-Project Buckeet allows you to make your own bucket list of movies you'd like to watch.
+Project Bucket allows you to make your own bucket list of movies you'd like to watch.

 ## Design

 - [API Design](docs/api-design.md)
 - [Wireframe](docs/wireframe-design.png)